 As an adult, McQuade worked tirelessly to provide support for elderly shut-ins.
 Through her efforts, McQuade was eventually appointed to the West Virginia Committee on Aging, the Nursing Home Licensing Board, and, finally, to the White House Conference on Aging where she had an even greater impact.
 It was there her hard work paid off and Grandparents Day became a National Holiday.

 McQuade passed away at age 91 in 2008 but continues to live on in the hearts and minds of her 15 children and 43 grandchildren.
-Beyond her own family, McQuade’s efforts to establish Grandparents Day will continue to impact on the nation’s families for generations to come.
+Beyond her own family, McQuade’s efforts to establish Grandparents Day will continue to impact on families for generations to come.